 A Norman motte and bailey castle was begun near this spot by Bernard de Neufmarche about 1093.
-The remains of the motte can still be seen in the garden of the Bishop's Palace, with the remnants of a 13th century stone keep.
+The remains of the motte can still be seen in the garden of the Bishop's Palace, with the remnants of a 13th-century stone keep.
 Contemporary with the keep was the great hall.
-The castle was beseiged 6 times in the 13th century, succumbing on 3 occasions.
+The castle was besieged 6 times in the 13th century, succumbing on 3 occasions.
 Castle Street, Brecon, Brecon Beacons, Powys, Wales

-A mid-12th century stone keep perched atop an earlier motte overlooking the River Llynfi.
+Bronllys Castle is a mid-12th century stone keep perched atop an earlier motte overlooking the River Llynfi.
 Remains of the surrounding baileys are scant, and there is no remaining trace of any buildings within the walls apart from the round keep, which still towers 80 feet above the motte.
-Bronllys,
+Bronllys, Powys, Wales

 Builth Castle was one Edward I's first castles in Wales.
 It was begun about 1277 on the site of an earlier motte.
 The castle stands on a high bluff on the eastern edge of the town.
 Little remains today beyond the outline of earth-covered walls, but in its time Builth ranked with Harlech and Caernarfon as one of Edward's most impressive fortifications in Wales.

 Traces of earthwork is all that remains of this castle with the turbulent past so typical of many Welsh castles.
 Carreghoffa was built about 1101 by Robert de Bellesme, but captured the following year by Henry I. Henry II extended the fortifications, and installed an English garrison.
 The Welsh retook the castle in 1163, only to have Henry take it back in 1165.

 Castell Blaen Llynfi is the scant late Norman ruins of a large bailey and ditch and a rubble curtain wall.
 The castle (also known as Blaenllynfi) was built sometime between 1208-1215, and was rebuilt in the middle of the 14th century.
+Bwlch, Powys, Wales